umbra-ecosystem/de/README.md

 ### Applying a Snapshot (Setup)

-To apply a snapshot to a directory (e.g., to set up a new environment):
+Apply a snapshot to a directory to quickly set up a new environment:

 ```bash
 de setup <snapshot-file> --target-dir <directory>